-Providing customers with the best insurance coverage at the lowest possible cost requires us to operate the corporation in a low-cost manner.
-This means actively controlling spending, avoiding unnecessary costs and improving our ability to deliver a consistent, quality experience and value for our customers.
+Providing customers with the best insurance coverage at the lowest possible cost requires operating the corporation in a low-cost manner.
+This means actively controlling spending, avoiding unnecessary costs and delivering a consistent, quality experience and value for customers.

-In 2014, ICBC introduced operating methodology to deliver Operational Excellence2.
+In 2014, ICBC introduced an operating methodology to deliver Operational Excellence.
 ICBC continues to train and encourage its employees and is reviewing its business processes to find and remove operational inefficiencies, ensure processes add value for the end customer, and build internal capacity and capability for continuous improvement.

-ICBC is committed to continuously improving the business by leveraging operational excellence principles and making improvements more effectively.
+ICBC is committed to continuously improving the business by leveraging operational excellence principles.
 In 2016, Operational Excellence tactics delivered benefits to the organization in the form of cost avoidance, revenue generation and operational efficiency.
 A key area has been developing skills and processes that enable organizational flexibility to respond to a changing environment.
 This includes streamlining processes in claims handling and implementing management practices that facilitate performance focus and problem solving, such as team huddles, root cause analysis and problem solving sessions.
 Some major achievements have been refreshing standards on how claims are handled, expediting the file assignment process and streaming document management.